 How do families apply for rent reduction?

-You can provide your information securely through our online application process using the following steps:
+You can provide your information securely through our online application process by following these steps:

 - Click here to apply online